MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-vss-writer-logging.md

 - A final OnIdentify Section.
 - A final VSS phase report, which names makes it a useful “closing event”: OnBackupComplete.

-These entries provide details on the VSS operations that were previously very difficult to establish on the fly and required advanced tracing to do so, most notably the "Component" vs "non-Component" mode of any backup request.
-With [!INCLUDE[ssql19-md](../../includes/sssql19-md.md)] SQL Writer, they are logged for every single VSS request by default and are easily accessible.
+These entries provide details on the VSS operations that were previously very difficult to establish on the fly and required advanced tracing to do so.
+A prime example is the "Component" or "non-Component" mode of any VSS backup request.
+With [!INCLUDE[ssql19-md](../../includes/sssql19-md.md)] SQL Writer, they're logged for every single VSS request by default and are easily accessible.

 ### Failure Situation: torn database

 In order to illustrate the earlier statement that SQL Writer logging complements original EventLog architecture, let’s look at the entries associated to a well-known failure situation: a Torn Database.
-It can occur when a volume-based VSS backup attempts to snapshot a drive where only a subset of Database Files is present (as opposed to making sure all drives supporting the Databases Files are included to the snapshot set).
+It can occur when a volume-based VSS backup attempts to snapshot a drive where only a subset of Database Files is present, as opposed to making sure all drives supporting the Databases Files are included in the snapshot set.
 SQL Writer will block it as per VSS conventions.

 This extract is the content of **SqlWriterLogger.txt** for the operation: